How to Choose Exterior Paint for Your Home

 5. Finish

 Companies and paint quality aren’t the only things that you have to contemplate when you’re considering painting the exterior of your home.
-You also have to decide what kind of finish you want.
+You also have to decide what kind of paint finish you want.
 Here is a quick run-through of your choices.

 6. Characteristics of Quality Paint